Factorized Binary Search: change point detection in the network structure of multivariate high-dimensional time series: Data

 \subsection{Simulated data}

 We now describe the simulated data.
 We chose simulations to emulate qualities of fMRI time series data.
+While the data are simulated from various models, we display the structure between the time series (or nodes) using graphs (or networks, which we use interchangeably) in Figure \ref{fig:sims}.
+A graph consists of a set of nodes $N$ and corresponding edges $E$ that connect pairs of nodes.
+Here, each node represents a time series, or ROI, and edges encode dependencies.
+In the fMRI setting, a missing edge indicates a lack of functional connectivity between corresponding regions.
+In Figure \ref{fig:sims}, the time series are represented by nodes and the colors of the nodes indicate cluster (or community) membership.

 We progressively increased the difficulty and complexity of the simulations in order to characterize the power of FaBiSearch.
 All simulations are multivariate high-dimensional time series with a defined clustering (or community) structure, where $K_{0}$ is the true number of clusters/communities.
-Data are generated from the multivariate Gaussian distribution $\mathcal{N}(0, \Sigma)$, with two structures on $\Sigma$.
-Structure 1 is defined as: